frictionlessdata/frictionless-py/docs/guides/describing-data.md

 ## Describing Schema

 Table Schema is a specification for providing a "schema" (similar to a database schema) for tabular data.
-This information includes the expected type of each value in a column ("string", "number", "date", etc.), constraints on the value ("this string can only be at most 10 characters long"), and the expected format of the data ("this field should only contain strings that look like email addresses").
+This information includes the expected data type for each value in a column ("string", "number", "date", etc.), constraints on the value ("this string can only be at most 10 characters long"), and the expected format of the data ("this field should only contain strings that look like email addresses").
 Table Schema can also specify relations between tables.

-We're going to use this file for this section examples.
-For this guide, we use solely CSV files because of their demonstrativeness but in-general Frictionless can handle Excel, JSON, SQL, and many other formats:
+We're going to use this file for the examples in this section.
+For this guide, we only use CSV files because of their demonstrativeness, but in-general Frictionless can handle data in Excel, JSON, SQL, and many other formats:

 ```bash
 $ cat data/country-1.csv